intervalue/intervalue-lightnode-3.0-testnet/README.md

 ## Translations

-InterValue uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/intervalue) as the front-end tool for translators.
-To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the InterValue documentation and application text into your native language.
+InterValue-3.0-testnet uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/intervalue) as the front-end tool for translators.
+To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the InterValue-3.0-testnet documentation and application text into your native language.

 To download and build using the latest translations from Crowdin, please use the following commands: